roannav/matrix-movies-website-hacktoberfest/README.md

 [![All Contributors](https://img.shields.io/github/all-contributors/roannav/matrix-movies-website-hacktoberfest?color=ee8449&style=flat-square)](#contributors)

-This repo is a fan website dedicated to The Matrix movies.
-Seeking contributions from anyone wanting to participate in  Hacktoberfest 2023.
+This repository is a fan website dedicated to The Matrix movies, and we're excited to welcome contributions from anyone interested in participating in Hacktoberfest 2023.

 <img src="img/readme/The-Matrix.jpg" alt="The Matrix characters" width="100%"/>